We’ve Got a New Mobile App

 PCI DSS Compliance is managed and maintained by the PCI Security Standards Council.
 The Payment Card Industry Data Security Standard (PCI DSS) is a security standard established to help organizations protect customer payment card data.
 PCI DSS is applicable to all merchants who accept payment cards bearing the logos of Visa®, MasterCard®, American Express®, Discover®, or JCB®.

-In accordance with the requirements of the payment brands listed above, Bank of Hawaii requires merchants to comply with PCI DSS.
 By demonstrating compliance with PCI DSS, your organization can attain safe harbor and be exempt from fines and penalties should a cardholder data compromise event occur involving your organization or your organization’s service provider.
 Your organization’s ability to process credit card transactions may be affected if you are not in compliance with PCI DSS.

 Where can I find additional information on PCI Standards?